filecoin-project/actors-utils/frcxx_nft/FIP.md

 fn TotalSupply() -> u64

-/// Returns a link that resolves to the metadata for a particular token fn MetadataID(token_id: TokenID) -> String
+/// Returns a link that resolves to the metadata for a particular token fn MetadataID(tokenID: TokenID) -> String

 /// Returns the balance of an address which is the number of unique NFTs held
 /// Must be non-negative
 fn Balance(owner: Address) -> String

 /// Transfers tokens from caller to the specified address
-/// For each token being transferred, the caller must:
+/// Each token specified must exist and be owned by the caller
-/// - Be the owner OR
-/// - Be an approved operator on the token OR
-/// - Be an approved operator on the owner
-/// The entire batch of transfers aborts if any of the specified tokens do not meet at least one of the above criteria
+/// The entire batch of transfers aborts if any of the specified tokens does not meet the criteria
 /// Transferring to the caller must be treated as a normal transfer
 /// Returns the resulting balances for the from and to addresses
 /// The operatorData is passed through to the receiver hook directly
+///
-/// Aborts if the receiver hook on the `to` address aborts fn Transfer({to: Address, tokenIDs: TokenID[], operatorData: Bytes}) -> {fromBalance: u64, toBalance: u64}
+/// Tokens that were successfully transferred are returned along with the new balances of the sending and receiving addresses fn Transfer({to: Address, tokenIDs: TokenID[], operatorData: Bytes}) -> {fromBalance: u64, toBalance: u64, tokens: TokenID[]}

+/// Transfers tokens to the specified address with the caller acting as an operator
+/// Each token specified must exist and the caller must be authorised to transfer it.
+The caller is considered authorised by being an approved operator on the token-id or by being an approved operator on the account that owns the token.
+/// The entire batch of transfers aborts if any of the specified tokens does not meet the above criteria
+/// Transferring to the owner must be treated as a normal transfer
+/// Returns the resulting balance for the to address
+/// The operatorData is passed through to the receiver hook directly
+///
+/// Tokens that were successfully transferred are returned along with the new balance of the receiving address fn TransferFrom({to: Address, tokenIDs: TokenID[], operatorData: Bytes}) -> {toBalance: u64, tokens: TokenID[]}

-/// Approves an address as the specified operator for a set of tokens
+/// Authorizes an address as the specified operator for a set of tokens
-/// The entire batch of approvals aborts if any of the tokens are not owned by the caller fn Approve({operator: Address, tokenIDs: TokenID[]}) -> ()
+/// The method returns the IDs of tokens that were succesfully approved for the operator fn Approve({operator: Address, tokenIDs: TokenID[]}) -> TokenID[]

-/// Revokes an address as the specified operator for a set of tokens
+/// Revokes an address as an authorized operator for a set of tokens
-/// Tokens that are not owned by the caller are ignored fn RevokeApproval({operator: Address, tokenIDs: TokenID[]}) -> ()
+/// Tokens that are not owned by the caller are ignored
+///
+/// Returns the list of IDs that were succesfully revoked fn RevokeApproval({operator: Address, tokenIDs: TokenID[]}) -> TokenID[]

 /// Returns whether an address is an approved operator for a particular set of tokens
 /// The owner of a token is implicitly considered as a valid operator of that token fn IsApprovedFor({operator: Address, tokenIDs: TokenID[]}) -> bool[]

-/// Approves the specified address as an approved operator for any token (including future tokens) that are owned by the caller's address fn ApproveForAll({operator: Address}) -> ()
+/// Authorizes the specified address as an operator for any token (including future tokens) that are owned by the caller's address fn ApproveForAll({operator: Address}) -> ()

-/// Returns whether an address is an approved operator for another address
+/// Returns whether an address is an authorized operator for another address
-/// Every address is implicitly considered a valid operator of itself fn IsApprovedForAll({operator: Address, owner: Address}) -> bool[]
+/// Addresses are not reflexive operators on themselves fn IsApprovedForAll({operator: Address, owner: Address}) -> bool

-/// Revokes an address as a specifed operator for the calling account fn RevokeApprovalForAll({operator: Address}) -> ()
+/// Revokes an address as an authorized operator for the calling address fn RevokeApprovalForAll({operator: Address}) -> ()
 ```